hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 ### Adding additional tags
 {{%expand "Click to expand" %}}
-Use the instructions below to surface new Azure tags to your Amazon QuickSight dashboard. **New tags are not appended to data that has already been processed**.
+Use the instructions below to surface new Azure tags to the Amazon QuickSight dashboard. **New tags are not appended to data that has already been processed**.
 The only way to apply tags to existing data is to re-process all data.
 We show you how to do this in the [Re-processing data](#re-processing-data) Section.

 While it's possible to change tags directly in the console, we do not advise you do this.